This post is also available in: Nederlands (Dutch)

 Thunderdome

 “One day another friend came up to me and insisted: ‘You have to listen to this CD!
-Dit is truly horrible!’
+This is truly horrible!’
 It appeared to be a Thunderdome-compilation and I loved it!
 The enormous energy in the tracks – I couldn’t believe it!
 That’s when I knew for sure that becoming a DJ is what I wanted!
 Because I needed to let the Chileans get acquainted with this style.”

 Impress